cmotc/lair-manifest/README.md

 Configuration
 -------------
-Unless you just want to keep your changes local and only pull in updates from my source, open config.mk and change GH_NAME to match your accound.
+Unless you just want to keep your changes local and only pull in updates from my source, open config.mk and change GH_NAME to match your account and KEY to a gpg identity you want to use to sign the packages.
 When you do that, you can:

         make clone